jappeace/jappeaceApplication/content/nixos-encrypted-btrfs.md

 # Nixos move plan

 1. Backup partition
+2. Export gpg PRIVATE key (annoying to get back from files)
-2. Format in btrfs with luks
+3. Format in btrfs with luks
-3. Get ssh keys
+4. Get ssh keys
-4. clone this repo
+5. clone this repo
-5. get main keepass file.
+6. get main keepass file.
-6. setup syncthing
+7. setup syncthing
-7. setup email
+8. setup email

 I think it's a bad idea to put everything in nix from the beginning (I acrued to much over the years),